cscart/docs/en/user_guide/mobile_app/faq.rst

 Yes, but not as part of our standard plans.
 For more information, please check the **Pricing** section of our app pages `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_ or `for CS-Cart <https://www.cs-cart.com/cscart-mobile-application.html>`_.

-The technical support for the source code is limited, and we ask those who get the source code to sign a non-disclosure agreement.
+The technical support for the source code is limited.
+The license agreement allows using the source code only with one CS-Cart or Multi-Vendor installation and forbids publishing the source code or handing it over to third parties.
 However, you get to publish the application from your own account on Apple App Store and Google Play and showcase your company as the app developer.

 ------------------------------------
 Who Will be Listed as App Developer?